genotrance/px/README.md

 uninstalled before removal:

 	python -m px --uninstall
+  px --uninstall

-Px can then be uninstalled using `pip` as follows:
+If Px is installed to an existing Python installation using `pip`, it can be uninstalled as follows:

 	python -m pip uninstall px-proxy